RainbowTabitha/PartyPlanner64/README.md

 * `Mario Party 3 (U).z64` ROM file (MD5 `76A8BBC81BC2060EC99C9645867237CC`).

 ROMs you have edited with PP64 will also be able to be opened with the editor.

+A saved ROM must be ran with an Expansion Pak on real hardware, and emulators need to be configured to use 8MB RAM or the game will crash immediately.

 ## Building